MAAV Team

 Paul Quigley is Director of the Virginia Center for Civil War Studies and the James I. Robertson, Jr. Associate Professor of Civil War History in the Department of History at Virginia Tech.
 He is author of Shifting Grounds: Nationalism and the American South, 1848-65, and is currently completing a book about Preston Brooks and cultures of violence in the U.S. before the Civil War.
 Quigley has contributed to collaborative public history projects such as an exhibit on Black Virginians in the age of emancipation at the American Civil War Museum-Appomattox and an augmented reality tour of a Civil War site near Petersburg.
 Quigley has gotten to know Appalachia through living in Blacksburg, traveling in the region, and especially through learning about its often overlooked history during the American Civil War era.

 Jessica Taylor is a public historian and assistant professor at Virginia Tech.
-She is affiliated with the Center for Oral History, the Diggs Teaching Scholar Association, and various research and teaching groups on campus.
+She is the director of the Center for Oral History, and is affiliated with the Diggs Teaching Scholar Association, and various research and teaching groups on campus.
 Growing up in the Piedmont nearby changed her appreciation of the Appalachian mountains, and a decade doing oral histories have shown her how the pitfalls and promises of tourism and resource extraction transform individuals' experiences in the region.

 Kristy Vance is a shop steward for UFCW Local 400, President of the Western Virginia CLUW, Secretary-Treasurer for the Western Virginia Labor Federation and sits on the executive board of the Virginia State AFL-CIO.